 Pam McClusky, Curator of African and Oceanic Art, Seattle Art Museum

 Creative Aging Programs

 Perspectives on Legacy is presented as part of the Frye Art Museum’s Creative Aging Programs.
-Since 2010, the Frye has been at the forefront of museum programming for people living with dementia and their care partners, developing participatory arts experiences, offering professional development to individuals in the field, and publishing research that affirms arts engagement as a vital component of happy and healthy aging.
-For the full slate of the Museum’s Creative Aging Programs offered at the Frye and in the community, see here.
+Since 2010, the Frye has been at the forefront of museum programming for people living with dementia and their care partners, developing participatory arts experiences, offering professional development to individuals in the field, and publishing research that affirms arts engagement as a vital component of healthy aging.
+Learn more about the full slate of the Museum’s Creative Aging Programs offered at the Frye and in the community.

 Support Creative Aging Programs with a tax-deductible donation.
 For more information, contact Alex Zeiler at firstname.lastname@example.org.